kmarusek/Bevi/wp-content/plugins/code-snippets/readme.txt

 4. Importing snippets from an export file

 == Changelog ==

+= 3.2.0 (22 July 2022) =
+* Fixed: Remove default value from SQL columns to improve compatibility with certain versions of MySQL.
+* Fixed: Delay loading snippets in Gutenberg editor blocks.
+(PRO)
+* Added: Option to show and hide line numbers in Gutenberg source code editor block.
+(PRO)
+* Added: Support for highlighting HTML, CSS, JS and embedded code in the front-end PrismJS code highlighter.
+* Added: Additional features to front-end PrismJS code highlighter, including automatic links and a copy button.
+* Added: Support for multiple code styles in the source code Gutenberg editor block.
+(PRO)
+* Added: Admin notice announcing release of Code Snippets Pro.
+* Fixed: Inconsistencies with translations between different plugin versions.
+* Fixed: Issue with Content Snippet shortcode information not displaying.
+* Added: Button for copying shortcode text to clipboard.
+* Improved: Include Code Snippets CSS and JS source code in distributed package.
+* Improved: Don't delete data from plugin if deleting Code Snippets Free while Code Snippets Pro is active.
+* Improved: Streamlined user interface and experience in Gutenberg editor blocks.
+(PRO)
+* Added: Option to choose from 44 different themes for the Prism code highlighter in the source editor block and Elementor widget.
+(PRO)
+* Improved: Compatibility of Elementor widgets with the latest version of Elementor.
+(PRO)
+* Improved: Replace icon font menu icon with embedded SVG icon.

+= 3.1.2 (3 July 2022) =
+* Updated external links and branding for Code Snippets Pro.
+* Improved: Add link URLs to settings pages, as an alternative to in-page navigation.
+* Fixed: Various fixes to block editor scripts.
+(PRO)
+* Fixed: Improved visual style of Gutenberg editor blocks.
+(PRO)

 = 3.1.1 (13 Jun 2022) =
 * Fixed: Download snippets feature not including snippet content.